Do you wish to learn about human health in Arctic areas? Join the international summer course in Arctic Health.

 - a health professional or other professionals from an academic area relevant to the Arctic

-The summer course is composed of two modules: an e-learning module (June-July) and a 2-week on-campus module (August) in Copenhagen.
+The summer course is composed of a 1 week online module and 2 weeks on-campus in Copenhagen.

 Teachers will be researchers and professionals working with/in the Arctic health systems.
 Teaching and learning is research-based, and will highlight areas, which the academic staff, their collaborators, and the health professionals, are actively engaged in.
 The teaching methods include formal lectures, problem-related group work and a final project.

-Lecturers: Teachers from the University of Copenhagen, Faculty of Health and Medical Sciences, and national and international teachers from outside the University of Copenhagen with vast work experience from Arctic health systems.
+Lecturers: Teachers from the University of Copenhagen, Faculty of Health and Medical Sciences, and teachers from outside of the University of Copenhagen with vast work experience from Arctic health systems.